BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/azogs_legion.md

 **WARGEAR**

-- Armour
+- [Armour]
-- sword or pick
+- [Sword] or [Pick]

 **OPTIONS**

-- Swap Weapon: 1 point
+- Swap Weapon - 1 point

 **SPECIAL RULES**

-- Cave Dweller
+- [Cave Dweller]

 - **Chittering Hordes** `ACTIVE`

-This model can support other models who also have the Chittering Hordes rule, as if they had a spear.
-Supporting models do not get the benefit of two-handed weapons if it has one.
+This model can support other models who also have the Chittering Hordes rule, as if they had a [spear][Spear].
+Supporting models do not get the benefit of [two-handed][Two-Handed] weapons if it has one.

 - **Mercenary Ambush** `ACTIVE`